raspberrychris/3dprintersking/content/posts/da-vinci-mini-wireless-3d-printer.md

 ## Features - XYZ Printing Da Vinci Mini Wireless 3D Printer

+### Compact and productive

-Compact and productive: The da Vinci mini is 30％ smaller than da Vinci Jr. 1.0 and has a 5.9" X 5.9" X 5.9" Aluminum printer bed for larger and finer prints
+The da Vinci mini is 30％ smaller than da Vinci Jr. 1.0 and has a 5.9" X 5.9" X 5.9" Aluminum printer bed for larger and finer prints

 ![](https://m.media-amazon.com/images/I/615zHD2opWL._SX522_.jpg)